Emre-Dinc/project_athena/README.md

 > **Note:** You can easily change the OpenAI model, temperature, and max tokens used for summarization by modifying the corresponding values in your `.env` file or adjusting them directly in `config.py`.

+## Obsidian Integration

+Project Athena can automatically generate structured markdown notes for each processed research paper.
+By setting your `OBSIDIAN_VAULT_PATH` in the `.env` file, Athena will inject summaries, extracted concepts, and metadata directly into your Obsidian vault.

+Each note is generated in markdown (.md) format, making it immediately readable, searchable, and linkable inside Obsidian.
+You can leverage Obsidian’s graph view, backlinks, and plugins to build a powerful research knowledge base.

+> **Important:**
+> Ensure that your `OBSIDIAN_VAULT_PATH` points to an existing Obsidian vault, and that Obsidian is set to monitor that directory.
 ## Basic Usage

 ### Search and Summarize Papers